tapeau/LBYARCH.rgb-to-grayscale/README.md

-# LBYARCH.rgb to grayscale
+# RGB to Grayscale
- A simple C and x86 NASM program developed for DLSU LBYARCH course (T3 2023-2024)
+A simple C and x86 NASM program that converts an RGB image (represented as a three-dimensional array of values ranging from 0-255) into its grayscale equivalent (represented as a two-dimensional array).
+Developed for DLSU LBYARCH course (T3 2023-2024).

+## Compiling the program
+Run the file `compile.bat`